The History Of The Church - The Lord's Church

 Galatians 1:8 But even if we, or an angel from heaven, preach any other gospel to you than what we have preached to you, let him be accursed.

-Jesus, in Luke chapter 8, compared the Word of God to seed being planted in a field.
+Jesus, in Luke chapter 8, compared the Word of God to a seed planted in a field.
 When the true word of God was planted in the hearts of men, it produced only one church, united and undivided.
 All were members of the one church mentioned in the New Testament, which belongs to Christ.
 Since God has ordered that every seed bring forth after its own kind, the same New Testament seed planted in the hearts of men should bring forth the same type of Christian every time.
-It cannot produce different types of Christians belonging to different denominations.
+It cannot produce different types of Christians belonging to various denominations.
 However, many perverted seeds are being planted today, bringing forth human creeds, philosophies, and traditions of men.
-Jesus referred to those that sowed bad seed as the enemy.
+Jesus referred to those who sowed bad seeds as the enemy.
 People ignorant of the Scriptures do not realize that preachers and teachers often preach false doctrine.
 Jesus warned of these false teachers.

 Matthew 7:15 "Beware of false prophets, who come to you in sheep's clothing, but inwardly they are ravenous wolves."